-NUMBER 02:00PM OF ACC PKTS: 004
+NUMBER OF ACC PKTS 004

-NUMBER OF HORN OFF PACKETS (default is 2)
+NUMBER OF HORN OFF PACKETS

 This adjusts the number of times a "horn off" packet is sent when the HORN button is released.
 The factory default is 2 but can be set as high as 16.
 Press ENTER to skip setting this parameter.